The Truth About Arizona’s Environmental License Plates

 Update

-The FY 2021, FY 2022, FY 2023 & FY2024 state budget bills passed by the Arizona Legislature directed the State Land Department to use $30,000 of the $650,000 that was appropriated each year to its Natural Resource Conservation Districts for their NRCD environmental education centers.
-The environmental license plate fund was reported to have contributed only $260,600 each year to NRCD funding.
+The FY 2021, FY 2022, FY 2023, FY2024 & FY 2025 state budget bills passed by the Arizona Legislature directed the State Land Department to use $30,000 of the $650,000 that was appropriated each year to its Natural Resource Conservation Districts for their NRCD environmental education centers.
+The environmental license plate fund was reported to have contributed $260,600 each of these years to NRCD funding, but that number is obviously incorrect and is just being copied and pasted into each year’s budget bill.

 On May 26, 2020, I filed an official complaint with Arizona Attorney General Mark Brnovich regarding the Arizona State Land Department's failure to ensure that the state's Natural Resource Conservation Districts comply with the state's open meeting law.